Wedding of Mary I of England and Philip of Spain: Costume for a co-monarchy

 Descriptions of the costumes in the narrative accounts seem to vary in detail, evoking primarily the cost and luxury of fabrics and embroidery.
 A gown of Mary's described in a later royal inventory may have been the one worn on her wedding day; a French gown of rich gold tissue, with a border of purple satin, all over embroidered with purls of damask gold and pearls, lined with purple taffeta.
+The embroiderer was called Guilliam Brallot.
 Elizabeth I's tailors unpicked the small pearls from this garment for re-use.
 The pearls from the gown seem to have been appraised for sale in October 1600, including 250 oriental pearls worth £206 and "meaner" sized pearls worth £40.

-The French diplomat Antoine de Noailles noted that the ladies of Mary's court had discarded the sombre garments worn the court of Edward VI and were dressed in gowns of rich cloth and colour in French fashions.
+The French diplomat Antoine de Noailles wrote of Mary's costume at Winchester embroidered with "infinite jewels", elle a prins bonne part sa coustume suivant ses habits et personne couverts de pierreries infinies.
+Noailles had previously noted that the ladies of Mary's court had discarded the sombre garments worn at the court of Edward VI and were dressed in gowns of rich cloth and colour in French fashions (apparently a comment on Protestant tastes in dress).
 The Venetian ambassador Giacomo Soranzo wrote that on state occasions Mary wore wide sleeves in the French fashion.
 The costume of Englishwomen in general, he thought, was French in character.
 One of the Spanish accounts mentions that women in London wore masks or veils when walking outside, and black stockings.
+Philip's lieutenant Ruy Gomez thought that Mary's costume made her look "old and flabby" and she would make a better appearance in the fashions of the Spanish court.

 An Italian account of the wedding, published by Guido Raviglio Rosso in 1558, described her costume as French in style, with gown and robe of piled velvet brocade (black velvet according to Andrés Muňoz), with a long train, and embellished with very large pearls and diamonds of great size.
 Her turned-back lined sleeves were dressed with gold, enriched with pearls and with diamonds; her veil with two diamond-set borders.
 On her breast she wore the costly diamond sent to her by Philip from Spain.
 Her skirts were of white satin, embroidered with silver, the stockings scarlet, she wore black velvet shoes.

 Raviglio Rosso's description is related to other similarly worded Italian accounts of Mary's costume printed as festival books, Il trionfo delle superbe nozze fatte nel sposalitio del principe di il Spagna [et] la regina d'Inghilterra, and the Narratione assai piu particolare.
+The Narratione says Mary's hair was dressed and ornamented in French or Flemish style.
 The spelling differs slightly, and the version printed as Il trionfo delle superbe nozze does not mention shoes or stockings.
 These texts describe the brocade of Mary's gown as "riccio sopra riccio".